ziritrion/dataeng-zoomcamp/notes/6_streaming.md

         * We use `@app.agent(topic)` to point out that the stream processor will deal with our `topic` object.
         * `start_reading(records)` receives a stream named `records` and prints every message in the stream as it's received.
         * Finally, we call the `main()` method of our `faust.App` object as an entry point.
+    * You will need to run this script as `python stream.py worker` .
 1. `stream_count_vendor_trips.py` ([link](../6_streaming/streams/stream_count_vendor_trips.py)) is another Faust app that showcases creating a state from a stream:
     * Like the previous app, we instantiate an `app` object and a topic.
     * We also create a KTable with `app.Table()` in order to keep a state: